CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

 ### 🖼️ Global frame

 As we step through the program, we keep track of two things: _memory_ and the _line that is being currently executed_.
 We keep track of this information using a {{<tooltip title="frame">}} Think of a frame as the context in which some code gets executed.
-We use frames to keep track of memory and the line of code that is being currently executed.{{</tooltip>}}
+We use frames to keep track of memory and the line of code that is being currently executed.{{</tooltip>}}.

 The _global frame_ is always the first frame that gets created when our program starts executing.
-The global frame is like the starting point for our program, the place where code gets executed first.
+It is like the starting point for our program, the place where code gets executed first.
 When we run the code above, `decimalNumber` and `convertToPercentage` are both stored in the _global frame_.

 ### 🖼️  Local frame